By Alfie and Julie Mossé in Odessa, Ukraine

 We decided that the best way to meet new people in this community would be through an English club at one of the local universities.
-At one point, we had students from Ukraine, Turkey, Iraq, Syria, Egypt, Chad and China.
+At one point, we had students from Ukraine, Turkey, Iraq, Syria, Egypt, Chad and East Asia.
 We also started a Russian club and weekly fellowship times called “Matthew Parties.”

 The political unrest that started in late 2013 opened the door to many spiritual conversations.
 We talked about hope in Jesus as opposed to hope in government.
 We talked about stability through salvation in Christ as opposed to making a heaven on earth.